MAPS$^2$: Multi-Robot Autonomous Motion Planning under Signal Temporal Logic Specifications: Main Results

-\begin{itemize} \item $\mathcal{F}_I$: The satisfaction variable of the eventually operator is updates along with the $t^\star$.
-This updated $t^\star$ is used to determine the new validity domains, see Example 3 for an illustration of this procedure. \item $\mathcal{G}_I$: Unlike the \emph{eventually} operator, determining $\tau(\mathcal{G}_I)$ necessitates the computation of robustness over the entire validity domain of the operator.
+\begin{itemize} \item $\mathcal{F}_I$: The satisfaction variable of the eventually operator is updated along with $t^\star=t^0$.
+This updated $t^\star$ is used to determine the new validity domains in line \ref{tro:line:gd_vd} of Function \ref{tro:alg:GradientDescent}; see Example 3 for an illustration of this procedure. \item $\mathcal{G}_I$: Unlike the \emph{eventually} operator, determining $\tau(\mathcal{G}_I)$ necessitates the computation of robustness over the entire validity domain of the operator.
 The function $\mathbf{robust()}$ uses the robust semantics of the STL presented in \cite{maler2004monitoring}.
-Particularly, it samples a user-defined number of points in the interval $\mathrm{vd}^G_{ij}()$ and computes $\inf_{t\in\mathrm{vd}_{ij}^G} h_{ij}(\mathbf{x}^i(t))$.
+Particularly, it samples a user-defined number of points in the interval $\mathrm{vd}^G_{ij}()$ and computes $\inf_{t\in\mathrm{vd}_{ij}^G} h^d_{i,l}(\mathbf{x}^i(t))$ or $\inf_{t\in\mathrm{vd}_{ij}^G} h^c_{i,j}(\mathbf{x}^i(t))$.
 If the robustness is non-negative, indicating satisfaction of the task, the value of $\tau(\mathcal{G}_I)$ is updated to $+1$. \item $\land$: This set node returns the satisfaction variable as $+1$ since it does not impose spatial or temporal restrictions. \end{itemize}